Credit card 101: Applying for a credit card as a college student

 Apply for a secured credit card

 Your secured card's limit will be no larger than this deposit, which may limit your ability to make big purchases with the card.
-But secured cards are available to people as young as 18.
-Since they require collateral, they may have a higher approval rate for those with bad or no credit.
+But secured cards may be available to people as young as 18.
+Since they require collateral, they may have a higher approval rate for those with poor or no credit history.
 Not all banks or credit card companies offer secured credit cards, so be sure to do research on which cards might be available to you.

 Become an authorized user on another person's card